Entanglement dynamics in minimal Kitaev chains: Entanglement dynamics in a three-site Kitaev chain

 \section{Entanglement dynamics in a three-site Kitaev chain}

 As we have seen in the previous section, the dynamics in a two-site Kitaev chain typically oscillates between separable and maximally entangled states when starting from an unentangled configuration.
 Initialising the system in a maximally entangled state leads to a different behaviour, but, in both cases, the evolution consistently features highly entangled states.
 This property is an outcome of the system’s minimal size and direct coupling between QDs.
 It is then natural to wonder whether entanglement generation persists in a three-site system, where PMMMs reside on the outer QDs and are mediated by a central QD.

 As discussed in Section \ref{SectionII}, several parameter regimes support PMMMs in a three-site Kitaev chain, which leads to distinct types of sweet spots.
-We remind that the genuine sweet spot is achieved when the pair potentials $\Delta$ is equal to the hopping amplitudes and the onsite energies are set to zero: $\Delta_{i}=\tau_{i} $ and $\varepsilon_{i}=0$ \cite{bordin2024signatures}.
-Moreover, an effective sweet spot occurs when, additionally to the condition for the pair potentials and hopping amplitudes being equal, the middle QD energy is away from zero: $\Delta_{i}=\tau_{i}$, $\varepsilon_{2}\neq0$, $\varepsilon_{1,3}=0$ \cite{bordin2024signatures,ten_Haaf2025}.
+We remind that the genuine sweet spot is achieved when the pair potentials $\Delta$ is equal to the hopping amplitudes and the onsite energies are set to zero: $\Delta_{i}=\tau_{i} $ and $\varepsilon_{i}=0$ \cite{Bordin2025}.
+Moreover, an effective sweet spot occurs when, additionally to the condition for the pair potentials and hopping amplitudes being equal, the middle QD energy is away from zero: $\Delta_{i}=\tau_{i}$, $\varepsilon_{2}\neq0$, $\varepsilon_{1,3}=0$ \cite{Bordin2025,ten_Haaf2025}.
 Yet another possibility is to have a delocalised three-site sweet spot which occurs when only the outer onsite energies are non zero and the pair potentials are equal to hopping amplitudes: $\Delta_{i}=\tau_{i}$, $\varepsilon_{2}=0$, $\varepsilon_{1,3}\neq0$ \cite{PhysRevB.111.235409}.
 Thus, several parameter regimes support PMMMs in a three-site Kitaev chain.
 Since we are interested in the generation and characterization of entanglement in this system, we first follow the procedure outlined in Subsec.~\ref{SectionIIIA} to obtain the time-evolved state of the three-site Hamiltonian.
 We then compute the entanglement measures introduced in Subsec.~\ref{allquantities} across various parameter regimes.
 Since these quantities take on different interpretations in the context of the three-site Kitaev chain, we start by briefly revisiting their definitions.